Morongo Tribal TANF Program

 Program Eligibility

-- Income equal to or less than 200% of the Federal Poverty Level
+• Must meet income eligibility requirements; countable income must be equal to or less than 200% of the Federal Poverty Level and families must have less than $10,000 in countable resources

 Families seeking information regarding program eligibility and services should call 1-844-TANF-411 to speak to Morongo Tribal TANF Program Staff.